chenrongxiu-be/PINO/README.md

 [Pre-trained model](https://stkyotouac-my.sharepoint.com/:f:/g/personal/chen_rongxiu_72m_st_kyoto-u_ac_jp/Eiqa-38Eu9dGoc0wnOrEzXwBJFDnpNFrHy6n7DLjpqGgMw?e=2SMoBQ)*

 **Shared via OneDrive.
-If you experience access issues, please try different devices or web browsers (Google Chrome is recommended).*
+If you encounter access issues, please try using a different device or web browser.
+Google Chrome is recommended.
+If the downloaded files appear to be corrupted, please download the files individually rather than downloading the entire folder at once.*

 ## Citing
 ```